Family of freed hostage say he is frail and ‘the spark was gone from his eyes’

 Mr Sharabi and Mr Ben Ami were both seized from kibbutz Beeri, and Mr Levy was captured at the Nova music festival.

-“It’s haunting to see him like that.
-I can only imagine what the last 15 months has done to him to make him look like that.
+“We just sat here and we cried.
+We cried for our loss.
+We cried with relief that Eli was on his way home.
+We cried for Yossi.
+Just, you know, mixed emotions.”

-“I think it’s the light that’s gone from his eyes, that’s the most concerning thing, because physical pain and physical problems can be repaired much more easily than the mental ones.”
+They commented that it “looks as though he’s been to Belsen”, referring to the Second World War concentration camp.

-It is not known if Mr Sharabi is aware that his loved ones were killed but “we know that some of the terrorists did kill family members in front of the people they’ve taken hostage, purely for the psychological terror of it,” Mr Brisley said.
+It is not known if Mr Sharabi is aware that his loved ones were killed.

 “What is it going to do to the man when he finds out that they’re gone, because family is everything to him.